 neurofeedback vs tms

-Cognitive changes can be the result of brain injuries, mood disorders, poor mental health, physical health issues, or age.
-However, cognitive skills are essential for maintaining and improving your development.
+Cognitive changes can result from brain injuries, mood disorders, mental health issues, physical health problems, or age.
+However, cognitive skills are crucial for maintaining and improving development.
 With the right cognitive support, you can continue to improve your focus, mental health, and overall well-being.

 Today, there are two cutting-edge brain-based therapies: Neurofeedback and TMS (Transcranial Magnetic Stimulation).